Aloe vera, a plant renowned for its medicinal and therapeutic properties, has been celebrated for centuries in several cultures of the world.

 Primary Benefits: Aloe vera is known to aid in the three phases of wound healing: inflammation, tissue removal, and proliferation.

-Secondary Benefits: Additionally, aloe vera also increases collagen cross-linking and the synthesis of hyaluronic acid and dermatan sulphate, enhancing wound contraction and breaking strength.
+Secondary Benefits: Additionally, aloe vera also increases collagen cross-linking and the synthesis of hyaluronic acid and dermatan sulfate, enhancing wound contraction and breaking strength.

 Primary Benefits: Aloe vera latex, containing anthraquinones like aloin A and B, exhibits potent laxative effects.